Pertevniyal Sultan

 Pertevniyal Sultan (پرتو نهال سلطان, c.
-1812 – 5 February 1883), was a consort of the Ottoman Sultan Mahmud II, and valide sultan (queen mother) of their son, Sultan Abdulaziz.
+1812 – 5 February 1883) was a consort of the Ottoman Sultan Mahmud II, and Valide sultan (queen mother) of their son, Sultan Abdulaziz.

 Early life

 The family lineage of Pertevniyal Sultan is disputed.
-She was most likely of Circassian origin.
+She was most likely of Circassian origin, but it was also written that she was of Romani or Kurdish descent.
 Her birthname was Besime.
-She was a close friend of Hoshiyar Qadin, consort to Ibrahim Pasha of Egypt, and mother of his son Isma'il Pasha, Khedive of Egypt and Turco-Egyptian Sudan from 1863 to 1879.
-She became a consort of Ottoman Sultan Mahmud II when he casually noticed her working in a hammam in Istanbul, and was given the title of "Second Ikbal".
+She was a close friend of Hoshiyar Qadin, consort to Ibrahim Pasha of Egypt, and mother of his son Ismail Pasha, Khedive of Egypt and Sudan from 1863 to 1879.
+She became a consort of Ottoman Sultan Mahmud II when he happened to notice her working in a hamam in Istanbul, and was given the title of "Second Ikbal".
 She gave birth to a son, Şehzade Abdulaziz, on 8 February 1830.
-She may have given birth to a second son in 1833, Şehzade Nizameddin, but according to other sources, Nizameddin was instead the son of the consort Tiryal Hanım.
+She may have given birth to a second son in 1833, Şehzade Nizameddin, but according to other sources Nizameddin was the son of the consort Tiryal Hanım.
 As the mother of one of Mahmud's only two surviving sons, she was promoted to the rank of "Fifth Kadın".

 As Valide Sultan

 Abdulaziz's accession

-The final illness of Sultan Abdülmecid I in 1861 initiated a spate of rumors that there was a group in the palace who wanted Murad to succeed to the throne instead of Abdulaziz.
+The final illness of Sultan Abdulmejid I in 1861 initiated a spate of rumors that a group in the palace wanted Murad to succeed to the throne instead of Abdulaziz.
 There seems to have been no truth in these allegations, but they nevertheless worried Abdulaziz and especially his mother, Pertevniyal.
-On the night when Abdülmecid died and the grand vizier, the kapudan pasha, and the commander-in-chief of the Army conducted Abdulaziz from the heir's suite to the ruler's suite in Dolmabahçe Palace, Pertevniyal thought they were taking him prisoner.
+On the night when Abdulmejid died and the grand vizier, the kapudan pasha, and the commander-in-chief of the Army conducted Abdulaziz from the heir's suite to the ruler's suite in Dolmabahçe Palace, Pertevniyal thought that they were taking him prisoner.
 They waited in the sultan's suite until the imperial cliques were ready, and then escorted Abdulaziz to Topkapı Palace, the palace of his forebears, to await the gathering of the council of ministers, some of whom had to be summoned from their homes up the Bosphorus.
-Pertevniyal, to reassure herself, followed him there.
+Pertevniyal followed him there to reassure herself.